 Note that when using multiple devices, the user must collect the ECG data directly from each device.
-If using a traditional 12-lead arrangement where the Vx leads are measured relative to WCT, the user should configure the primary device in lead mode with the secondary device configured for electrode mode.
+If using a traditional 12-lead arrangement where the Vx leads are measured relative to WCT, the user must configure the ADAS1000 or ADAS1000-1 primary device in lead mode with the secondary ADAS1000-2 device configured for electrode mode.
 The LSB size for electrode and lead data differs (see Table 43 for details).